This is the forty-second in a series of posts on the Vietnam War. See here for the previous post in the series and here to go back to the master post.

 Contrast that with Stern Stuff.
 Having just played Squad Battles, I immediately miss the dedicated plantation terrain and the much clearer graphics of that other title.
 However, this third scenario, using the tools at hand, creates a map that, yes, feels a bit more like a cultivated plantation rather than just wild jungle while still providing an unpredictable landscape for the battle.
 Lines of sight are less obvious.
 Also considerably less obvious, particularly at the outset (it is much more obvious by the time I took the screenshot at Turn 7), is where the enemy is.
 Playing the Australians, you have to begin the scenario attempting to reconnoiter the enemy’s positions.
 Once the shooting begins, you remain uncertain.
 Is the entire enemy to your front.
 Will they be coming around your flanks?
 Maybe there is another platoon or two behind you.

 Steel Panthers also, in general and in this scenario in particular, shows an advantage in depicting fire support.
 As critical as it was in the Vietnam War, it makes a huge difference in gameplay when it works as it should.
 In Squad Battles‘ The Battle at Long Tan, the artillery support is from a single battery.
-Granted, this is very early on in the contact and it makes sense that the Australians had yet to bring the full weight of their air and artillery to bear.
+Granted, this is very early on in the contact and it may make sense that the Australians had yet to bring the full weight of their artillery to bear.
 However, it emphasizes the weakness of artillery in Squad Battles.
 With a single gun, it can be difficult to do any noticeable damage with indirect fire.
 This is a combination of the fact that indirect guns are not particularly deadly and that it is very difficult to consistently achieve direct hits without a line-of-sight from the shooter to the target.
 In Stern Stuff, catching advancing VC in open ground allows them to be ripped apart by concentrated artillery fire.
 The trick is to have ground units that can keep track of the enemy’s movements so that artillery can be walked onto the moving targets.
 In this regard, this scenario gets it right, more so than any of the others.

 I think this one also reinforces the idea that in a turn-based game, the “clock” can be a soft and fuzzy thing.
 Trying to interpret this scenario as an 90 minute slice out of the fighting August 18th fails to capture the intent of the scenario designer.
 Better to interpret it as bursts of 15-20 minute actions with the 30-40 minute lulls between fighting simply ignored.
 It would feel a lot more authentic if there were a way to acknowledge the down time and perhaps even model its effects.
 However, we are talking here about user-made scenarios for a long-time engine, so we shouldn’t get too greedy.